adamjst/nbaS19/README.md

    - scrapes tabular data from the site https://www.basketball-reference.com/leagues/NBA_2019_games.html.
 I retained most of     the column names and have replaced columns "box","OT",and "Notes" with NA values.
    - tools: beautifulSoup to scrape, pandas for the database
    - method: to scrape page by page, simply change the url.
 I looped through months of a regular season (october-june) and years (1947-2019)

-only_scraper_AS.py
-    - Applies beautifulsoup to basketball reference and saves to local file

-processor_AS.py
-    - Attempts to convert raw html on local file to a utilizable spreadsheet.
-    TO DO:
-          Split dates
-          Separate playoffs

-concatenator_AS.py
-    - Combines relevant dataframes into one big dataframe.

 step1_webscrape
     - Applies beautifulsoup to basketball reference and saves to local file